filipegoncalves/rust-elf/README.md

 # rust-elf

-A parser for ELF binaries in Rust using nom
+A soon-to-be Rust library to parse ELF binaries using [nom](https://github.com/Geal/nom).

+This will be used as an example parser for documentation purposes in nom.